Skip to main content

 What you’ll build

 A receiving setup where every wallet that tries to pay you is screened against sanctions and risk lists before the payment can settle.
-If a wallet fails screening, the payment is blocked — the payer never reaches the sign step.
-You configure this per payment destination, so you can keep some flows compliance-gated and others permissive.
+If a wallet fails screening, the payment is blocked and the payer never reaches the sign step.
+A payment destination policy is the default for payments created against that destination, so you can keep some flows compliance-gated and others permissive.
 Audience: regulated fintech, marketplaces with compliance obligations, B2B platforms with KYC/AML requirements, any merchant who needs to refuse payments from sanctioned or high-risk addresses.
 This is a Know Your Transaction (KYT) policy, not a Know Your Customer (KYC) flow.
 There’s no document upload or identity verification on the payer side — just a wallet-address screening.

 How it works

-When you create a payment destination via the Auth API, you can attach a payment access policy that turns KYT screening on for that destination:
+When you create a payment destination via the Auth API, you can attach a payment access policy that turns KYT screening on by default for that destination:

 1